 For the person who understands the Truth contained within the Bible, there is a hope that is often spoken of in Scripture.
 The Creator God has a great plan of salvation for all mankind and especially for those who are called and chosen and who have His Holy Spirit.
 For those who are seeking His Kingdom and His righteousness and who overcome until the end, there is the promise of eternal life in the Kingdom of God, on this earth, ruling with Jesus Christ as kings and priests.

 So while serious terminal illnesses and other human tragedies do occur, Christians can look forward to the promise found in Revelation 21:3–4: “And I heard a loud voice from heaven saying, ‘Behold, the tabernacle of God is with men, and He will dwell with them, and they shall be His people.
 God Himself will be with them and be their God.
 And God will wipe away every tear from their eyes; there shall be no more death, nor sorrow, nor crying.
 There shall be no more pain, for the former things have passed away.’”

 This is why James, the Lord’s brother, could say, “My brethren, count it all joy when you fall into various trials” (James 1:2).

-For more on a Godly perspective of life and death and an eternal overview of the incredible promises that are the hope of every Christian, order our booklet Your Ultimate Destiny.
+For more on a godly perspective of life and death and an eternal overview of the incredible promises that are the hope of every Christian, order or read online the booklet What Is the Meaning of Life?
 The information is priceless, but the booklet is totally free of charge.